nirtusbro/test/source/source/MetadataContainer.rst

 .. java:method:: @Override public void createMetadataValue(String key, Object value)
    :outertype: MetadataContainer

-   Pravi hash mapu
+   Makes a hash map of keys and their values

-   :param key: Kljuc
+   :param key: The key
-   :param value: Vrednost
+   :param value: The value

 getAllMetadataValues
 ^^^^^^^^^^^^^^^^^^^^